Continuous dependence estimates for nonlinear fractional convection-diffusion equations: Introduction

 The purpose of the present paper is to develop an abstract framework for finding error estimates for entropy solutions of~\eqref{1}.
 As applications, we focus in this paper on continuous dependence estimates and convergence rates for vanishing viscosity approximations.
-We refer the reader to~\cite{Perthame,Chen/Karlsen,CoGr99,Kuznetsov} and the references therein for similar analysis on~\eqref{nat:local-eq} and related local equations.
+We refer the reader to~\cite{Perthame,Chen/Karlsen,CoGr99,Karlsen/Risebro,Kuznetsov} and the references therein for similar analysis on~\eqref{nat:local-eq} and related local equations.
 As far as nonlocal equations are concerned, continuous dependence estimates for fully nonlinear integro-PDEs have already been derived in~\cite{Jakobsen/Karlsen} in the context of viscosity solutions of Bellman-Isaacs equations; see also~\cite{Droniou/Imbert,Imb05,Jakobsen/Karlsen} for error estimates on nonlocal vanishing viscosity approximations.

+To the best of our knowledge, the first and up to now only continuous dependence estimate for nonlocal conservation laws can be found in \cite{KaUl10}; see also~\cite{Alibaud,CoGrLo96,Droniou,Droniou/Imbert,LaMa03,ScTa92} for convergence rates for vanishing viscosity approximations of Equations~\eqref{nat:linear-eq} and~\eqref{nat:hydro}.
+The general estimate in~\cite{KaUl10} is established for Equation~\eqref{kensul} for linear symmetric L\'evy diffusions.
+Inspired by an early version of the present paper, a formal discussion on possible extensions to nonlinear nonlocal diffusions is also given.
+On the technical side, \cite{KaUl10} employs so-called entropy defect measures while we do not.

-To the best of our knowledge, there are only a few results for nonlocal conservation laws.
-All the results we have found concern Equations~\eqref{nat:linear-eq},~\eqref{nat:rosenau} and~\eqref{nat:hydro} for which we refer the reader to~\cite{Alibaud,Droniou,Droniou/Imbert,KaUl10,LaMa03,ScTa92}.
-A large part of these error estimates concern convergence rates for vanishing viscosity approximations.
-The only result we have found on continuous dependence estimates appears in~\cite{KaUl10}; it concerns Equation~\eqref{nat:linear-eq} in the case of self-adjoint L\'evy operators.
-To finish with the bibliography, let us also refer the reader to~\cite{CiJaKa10-1,CiJaKa10-2,DeRo04,Dro10,RoYo07} for the related topic of error estimates for numerical approximations.
+To finish with the bibliography, let us also refer the reader to~\cite{Cifani/Jakobsen2,CiJaKa10-1,CiJaKa10-2,DeRo04,Dro10,RoYo07} for the related topic of error estimates for numerical approximations.

 Our main result is stated in Lemma~\ref{lem:kuznetsov}, and it compares the entropy solution~$u$ of~\eqref{1} with a general function~$v$.
 Our main application consists in comparing~$u$ with the entropy solution~$v$ of